mrgnhnt96/revali/doc-site/docs/constructs/revali_server/context/interceptor-context.md

----
-title: Interceptor
----

 # Interceptor Context

-The `Interceptor` lifecycle component is used to intercept a request before it reaches the endpoint.
+The `Interceptor` Lifecycle Component is used to intercept a request before it reaches the endpoint.
 This context can be used to manage data attached to the context, get meta data, and more.

 :::tip
-Learn more about the `Interceptor` lifecycle component [here](../lifecycle-components/interceptors).
+Learn more about the `Interceptor` Lifecycle Component [here](../lifecycle-components/interceptors).
 :::

 ## Specific Properties